 Single dental implants are used when the patient has 1 or 2 missing teeth but has an otherwise healthy mouth.

-All-on-4 implants are used when there are many missing teeth.
-All-on-4 replaces an entire row with only 4 implants.
+Full arch implants are used when there are many missing teeth.
+Typically, a full arch procedure can replaces an entire row with only 4 implants.

 Dental implants are permanent solutions for patients with damaged or missing teeth.
 Dental implants are made from two major components, the titanium implant, which is placed into the jawbone of the patient, and the crown or bridge, which are the new, replacement teeth.